Radish Microgreen Nutrition: How Good Are Radish Microgreens For You?

 Copper is also an essential nutrient, and it maintains healthy metabolic processes, aids in the development and maintenance of strong bones, and ensures proper neurological, musculoskeletal, and cardiovascular functioning.

-It's estimated that up to one-quarter of North Americans may not be consuming sufficient copper in their diets.
+It’s estimated that up to one-quarter of North Americans may not consume sufficient copper in their diets.

 Radish microgreens provide 0.1 mg or 6% of the RDA.